-- any behaviours which give rise to suspicions that a child may have suffered harm (e.g. worrying drawings or play) - any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment - any concerns that a child is presenting signs or symptoms of abuse or neglect - any significant changes in a child's presentation, including non-attendance - any hint or disclosure of abuse from any person - any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present)
+- any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play - any explanation given which appears inconsistent or suspicious - any behaviours which give rise to suspicions that a child may have suffered harm (e.g. worrying drawings or play) - any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment - any concerns that a child is presenting signs or symptoms of abuse or neglect - any significant changes in a child's presentation, including nonattendance - any hint or disclosure of abuse from any person - any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present)